-The Company has established an Audit Committee, a Remuneration Committee, a Nomination Committee and a Corporate Governance Committee to ensure maintenance of a high corporate governance standard.
+- a.
+Audit Committee;

+- b.
+Remuneration Committee;

+- c.
+Nomination Committee; and

+- d.
+Corporate Governance Committee.

 Terms of reference of the aforesaid committees have been posted on the Company's website at www.saholdings.com.hk under the "Corporate Governance" section.

 SECURITIES TRANSACTIONS BY DIRECTORS